-The sample size in the first wave comprises 899 households, of which 820 and 778 households were re-interviewed in the second and third waves, respectively.
+The sample size in the first wave was 899 households, of which 820 and 778 were reinterviewed in the second and third waves, respectively.
 Our analyses build on a balanced panel of 778 households that were surveyed in all three waves.
 Sample attrition between the first and third wave was 13.5%.
 If households that dropped out of the panel survey over time differ systematically in their land tenure security or exposure to conflict, our results may be biased.
-We conduct various tests to examine the drivers of panel attrition.ii We conclude from those tests that attrition does not severely bias our estimates.
+We conducted various tests to examine the drivers of panel attrition.3 We concluded from those tests that attrition does not severely bias our estimates.

-Households in both regions are smallholder farmers practicing primarily rain-fed agriculture as their main source of living.
-Livestock rearing is common in both regions, but more prevalent in semi-arid Dodoma.
-Besides income from agricultural production, the survey records income from renting land, receiving remittances, self-employment, wage employment, and from the extraction of natural resources.
-The survey has a strong emphasis on agricultural production and records plot-level information regarding land tenure, mode of land acquisition, formal status, main use of land, crop production, soil fertility, and input use in great detail.
-Main crops cultivated are maize, millet, sorghum, sunflower, sesame, and groundnuts.
-The three panel waves cover the main agricultural seasons of 2013, 2016, and 2018 (Fig. A2 in the Appendix).iii In the survey area, the main growing season starts in January and harvest takes place in April.
-On average, households possess 2.62 plots.
+Households in these regions are smallholder farmers practicing primarily rain-fed agriculture as their main source of living.
+Livestock rearing is common in both regions but more prevalent in semi-arid Dodoma.
+Besides income from agricultural production, the survey records income from renting land, receiving remittances, self-employment, wage employment, and the extraction of natural resources.
+The survey emphasizes agricultural production and records plot-level information regarding land tenure, mode of land acquisition, formal status, main use of land, crop production, soil fertility, and input use in great detail.
+Maize, millet, sorghum, sunflower, sesame, and groundnuts are the main crops cultivated.
+The three panel waves cover the main agricultural seasons of 2013, 2016, and 2018 (Appendix Figure A2).4 In the survey area, the main growing season starts in January, and harvest takes place in April.
+On average, households have 2.62 plots.
 Data cleaning (explained in the Appendix) involved removing outliers in plot size, agricultural production, and income.

 Our main outcome variables of interest are recorded at the plot level.
-Since plots are not uniquely identified across waves, we could only match parts of the plot-level sample across the three panel waves.^{iv} In the balanced sample of households, the sample used in our main analyses, only 57% of plots (3,510 out of 6,139 plots) could be matched with confidence across all three waves.
-Information on the year of acquisition for all 6,139 plots reveals that 7% of plots in the sample were obtained after 2013.
-We conduct attrition tests to examine the factors leading to plots not matching over time.^v
+Since plots are not uniquely identified across waves, we could only match parts of the plot-level sample across the three panel waves.5 In the balanced sample of households, the sample used in our main analyses, only 57% of plots (3,510 out